Pause before you buy.

 • Use a basic moisturizer with hyaluronic acid for hydration and plumping

-• Apply sunscreen daily to prevent texture and fine line worsening
+• Apply regular sunscreen daily to prevent texture and fine line worsening

 As an Amazon Associate, we earn from qualifying purchases.